OpenPublicMedia/nprapi-wordpress/README.md

 ## Changelog

 <!-- copy from readme.txt to here -->
+### V1.9.6.1
+* Added messaging about the eventual retirement of the Story API with links to the newly launched CDS plugin

 ### V1.9.6
 * Articles imported from the API will now show the original article URL as the canonical URL in the header